Bannerlord-Community/bannerlord_documentation/README.md

 Documentation for v.1.0.0.
-Currently, mostly, a pastebin for my own notes.
+Currently, mostly, a pastebin for my own notes as the TW documentation is not comprehensive enough.

 # Acknowledgements
 - Mount & Blade Modding (Discord: https://discord.gg/92uJp7YD2u)